decidiamo/decidim-module-donations/README.md

 Decidim::Donations.configure do |config|
   config.minimum_amount = 1
-  config.verficiation_amount = 5 # if this config is omitted, defaults to minimum_amount
+  config.verification_amount = 5 # if this config is omitted, defaults to minimum_amount
   config.default_amount = 5

   config.provider = :paypal_express # currently only this one is supported